A year after failed coup in Turkey, Erdogan says 'behead traitors'

 "We know who is behind these terrorists.
 However, there's also the fact that if you do not combat and fight against these pieces we cannot fight and overcome those who are manipulating them.
 Therefore, we are going to behead these traitors."

 "If parliament passes a bill on resuming executions in Turkey., he said, "I will sign it."
+If Turkey does so it would likely scuttle its longtime effort to join the European Union, whose member countries have abolished the death penalty.

 Martyrs mourned

-The sea of Erdogan supporters packing the streets waved flags and cheered on their popular and outspoken leader.
+But the sea of Erdogan supporters packing the streets waved flags and cheered on their popular and outspoken leader.
 The commemoration ceremony started at July 15 Martyrs Bridge with the national anthem.
 Then it was followed by a Quranic recitation, Turkey's state-run Anadolu Agency said.

 The names of those people killed were read out and their pictures were also shown on big screens.
 A monument honoring those killed while fighting the coup attempt near the bridge was unveiled.